onitu/onitu/docs/intro.rst

 Onitu at a glance
 ==================

 Onitu must deal with a lot of events coming from different places.
-Therefore, Onitu is build around an asynchrony model.
-Each part runs in a separate process, and communicate with the rest via ZeroMQ messages and Redis.
+Therefore, Onitu is build around an asynchronous model.
+Each part runs in a separate process, and communicate with the others via ZeroMQ messages and Redis.

 In order to synchronize files between external services, Onitu uses a system of drivers.
 You can find more information about this system in :doc:`drivers`.
-Each driver send events and receive orders from the :class:`.Referee`, which choose where the files should be synchronised according to the configuration rules.
+Each driver sends events and receives orders from the :class:`.Referee`, which chooses where the files should be synchronised according to the configuration rules.

 Global architecture
 ===================